 Worms need moisture, not a flood.
 Worms are 75-90 percent water.
 Because they breathe through their skin, it is important that the worms stay moist.
 After shredding the bedding, add water and check for moisture: squeezing a handful of bedding should produce a few drops of water.
 If it is too wet, add more dry bedding.

 Worms need a balanced diet, just like you and me.
-Here is a list of what they like and don’t like.

 Food scrap container tips: